J Exchange Visitor Program Overview:

 The Human Resources administrator in your host academic department is available to answer any questions and/or help you through the process of getting your GT network ID and accessing iStart to complete the OIE check-in e-form.

-The Office of International Education phone number is 404-894-7475 if you need assistance with locating the Savant Building.
-When you come for orientation it is best to bring your passport, DS-2019 form, I-94 record and evidence of health insurance that was submitted to the OIE when you completed the electronic check-in via iStart in case you have questions about the documents.
+OIE orientation will take place in the Georgia Tech Student Center.
+The specific room where orientation will be held is included in your check-in confirmation e-mail.
+The street address of the Student Center is 350 Ferst Drive NW (GT campus map).
+When you come for orientation it is best to bring your passport, DS-2019 form, I-94 record and evidence of health insurance that was submitted to the OIE when you completed the electronic check-in via iStart.